Gluten free tuna melt tostones are so delicious, you literally won’t miss the bread at all!

 - Pre-heat the broiler on the oven.
 Place the rack on the top position.

 - Place the tostones onto a baking sheet.
 Spoon the tuna salad onto each tostone.
 If using cheese, place it on now.

 - Place the baking sheet under the broiler, and broil for only about 45 seconds.
 You want the salad heated and the cheese melted if you're using it.

 - When finished, top with any remaining optional toppings, and serve!

 If you loved these tuna melt tostones, also try out these Pork Enchilada Tostones!
 Easy and yummy.

-Note-this post contains affiliate links which earn me a small commision, but at no extra charge to you!
-Thanks for your support!
+Note-this post contains affiliate links which earn me a small commission, but at no extra charge to you!
+Thank you for your support!

 Did you make this recipe?
 Be sure to leave a comment or review below!
 I’d love to hear your thoughts on it!